FunkyEgg/Sweeper.js/README.md

-# SweepJS
+# Sweep.js

-SweepJS is a javascript package desigend to convert js to pure web code
+Sweep.js is a javascript package desigend to convert js to pure web code

+## How to install